paulonye/Cloudrunjobs/prefectXcloudrun/README.md

 >
 >The project focuses on orchestrating the pipeline for the scraper application that extracts data from Yahoo Finance and Loads it into Google Cloud Storage.
 >
->The Project is the 7th series in my "Building your first Google Cloud Analytics Project"
+>The Project is my final submission for the `Data Engineering Zoomcamp`
 >
 >[Link to the Yahoo Finance Website](https://finance.yahoo.com/crypto/?.tsrc=fin-srch&offset=0&count=100)
 >